barackd222/s2v-iia-nodejs-webchat-demo/README.md

 		var globalIPAddress = "10.0.0.97";
 		var globalPort = "3001";

-4. Install the dependent modules: node app.js
+4. Run the Web chat Nonde.JS server: node app.js
 5. Open a browser and go to http://IP:8080
 6. In the browser enter a nickname and email - Ideally use an account that has a Gravatar account, so that it can integrate with it and use your picture, rather than a grey faceless man.
 7. Once you create a private room, it will give you a unique id, give it to a friend (make sure the IP address is accessible by your friend) and ask him to enter a nickname and email as well.